 2013 hack hit all three billion Yahoo accounts: Company

-WASHINGTON: A 2013 hack affected all three billion accounts at Yahoo, the online giant's parent company said on Tuesday (Oct 3) following a new analysis of the incident.
+WASHINGTON: A 2013 hack affected all three billion accounts at Yahoo, triple the original estimate, the online giant's parent company said on Tuesday (Oct 3) following a new analysis of the incident.

 The disclosure from Verizon, which acquired Yahoo's online assets earlier this year, revised sharply upward the initial estimate of one billion accounts affected.